-Hide estimated wait time allows you to either share or hide a wait time based on your previous chat answering times with visitors in chat.
-This can be handy for setting expectations in peak times if you're answering all by yourself.
+Hide estimated wait time allows you to either share or hide a wait time based on your previous chat answering times with visitors.
+This can be handy for setting expectations at peak times.

-Disable message preview allows you to get a sneak peek at what the visitor is writing before they send the message.
+Disable message preview controls the feature allowing you to get a sneak peek at what the visitor is writing before they send the message.
 Seeing what a visitor is writing as they type can make it easier to respond.

-Disable agent typing notification shows the visitor that you're responding to them before the message is sent.
-It's can be nice to know when someone is actively writing a response, especially with long, complicated answers.
+Disable agent typing notification allows you to show or not show the visitor that you're responding to them before the message is sent.
+It can be nice to know when someone is actively writing a response, especially with long, complicated answers.